How to dress for a Wedding?

 Black is the limit!

 We spoke about the “elegance is a must” going without a bra does in most cases brake that rule, so try to avoid it!
-And if you’re wearing this beautiful open-back-dress, there are self-adhensive silicon bras that help you out perfectly.
+And if you’re wearing this beautiful open-back dress, there are self-adhesive silicon bras that help you out perfectly.

 The wedding types